Dhanarajb/Front-end-topics/README.md

 🍄 Implement clearAllTimeout()

 🍄 Build a Promise from Scratch
+## 𝐉𝐚𝐯𝐚𝐬𝐜𝐫𝐢𝐩𝐭
+🍄 Promises ( polyfill of Promise all, race, allSettle ) 🍄 Currying with example
+🍄 String.prototype.repeat
+🍄 Implement the compose() and pipe() polyfill .
+🍄 Design patterns like singleton, factory patterns etc 🍄 Implement the publisher-subscriber pattern in javascript 🍄 Implement the map, filter, reduce, and for Each polyfill 🍄 Implement the Function.bind, call, apply method on the Function Prototype 🍄 Implement Async. parallel, Async.series which executes a set of async tasks parallel and in series 🍄 Implement Retry API with n number of
+🍄 Prototype and prototype inheritance
+🍄 How rendering work in the browser
+🍄 Event delegation and event propagation in js
+🍄 Implement Memoization
+🍄 Progressive Web application
+🍄 Clone an Object
+🍄 Debouncing and Throttling
+🍄 Implement clearAllTimeout()
+🍄 Build a Promise from Scratch
+🍄 Event Target — addEvent
 # Build Projects 💡

 You’ll not realize, but you’ll learn a ton of things important for Interviews.
 Here’s what: